kevinchalet/opennetty-core/README.md

 OpenWebNet is a protocol developed by [BTicino](https://www.bticino.it/) and [Legrand](https://www.legrand.fr/) around 2000 to manage electrical networks.
-While it uses a very basic wire format initially designed to be usable over PSTN phone lines, the OpenWebNet protocol is actually fairly complex to implement properly but also quite powerful.
+While it uses a very basic wire format initially designed to be usable over PSTN phone lines, the OpenWebNet protocol is actually fairly complex to implement properly (but also quite powerful!).

 To this date, 3 variants of OpenWebNet have been developed by the two companies:
   - OpenWebNet, used to integrate with the [SCS](https://en.wikipedia.org/wiki/Bus_SCS)-based "MyHome" products.